 At 72 Hours – Cell Regeneration

-Because autophagy has been activated, old and defective cells have been removed from the system, so there are no longer any mutated cells with their growth rings increasing in size every time they divide (20).
-In addition, there’s a general decrease in inflammation which brings about a variety of health benefits such as the reduced risk of chronic diseases.
+In addition, fasting may result in a general decrease in inflammation and improved insulin sensitivity which brings about a variety of health benefits such as the reduced risk of chronic diseases.

 How To Do A 72-Hour Fast?

 72-hour water fast quite simply involves not eating and only drinking water for 72 hours.
 You’re also allowed to drink unsweetened black coffee and green tea to break up the monotony of plain water.